plurid/deon/README.md

 }
 ```

-Spreading overwrites the previously defined keys with the same name.
+Spreading overwrites the previously defined keys, if any, with the same name as the keys in the spreaded `map`.